 Use the same contouring along the collar bones.

-Add a dramatic wing to bold black liner.
+Add a dramatic wing with bold black liner.

 Make sure you tightline so there are no bare spots.